Shaw Local

 Geneva police will host the city’s first National Night Out from 5 to 9 p.m.
 Tuesday, Aug.
 5.

-The event will take place at Geneva High School’s Burgess Field, 1482 Gray St., officials announced in a news release, and will include music and free pizza from Aurelio’s – one free slice for everyone, first-come, first-served while supplies last.
+The event will include music and free pizza from Aurelio’s – one free slice for everyone, first-come, first-served while supplies last.

-Free water and other giveaways such as stickers, temporary tattoos and frisbees, will also be provided while supplies last.
+Free water and other giveaways such as stickers, temporary tattoos and frisbees also will be provided while supplies last.

-Those attending will also have an opportunity to chat with police officers and meet representatives from community organizations, according to the release.
+Those attending will have an opportunity to chat with police officers and meet representatives from community organizations, according to the release.